SwisscomTrustServices/mab-reference-signer/README.md

 # Demo Signer (MAB + ETSI Sign)

-This project is a minimal end-to-end demo that shows how to integrate the Swisscom Trust Services Multiple Authentication Broker (MAB) APIs (OIDC + PAR + Token) and the ETSI Sign API.
+This project is a minimal end-to-end demo that shows how to integrate the Swisscom Trust Services Multiple Authentication Broker (MAB) APIs and the ETSI Sign API.

 It is built as a reference implementation for:
 - Using mTLS for all protected endpoints